1

 頃之,至中郎將。 從行至霸陵,居北臨廁。 是時慎夫人從,上指示慎夫人新豐道,曰:「此走邯鄲道也。」 使慎夫人鼓瑟,上自倚瑟而歌,意慘悽悲懷,顧謂群臣曰:「嗟乎! 以北山石為槨,用紵絮斮陳,蕠漆其閒,豈可動哉!」 左右皆曰:「善。」 釋之前進曰:「使其中有可欲者,雖錮南山猶有郄; 使其中無可欲者,雖無石槨,又何戚焉!」 文帝稱善。 其後拜釋之為廷尉。

 Before long, he was promoted to Colonel of the Guard.
-He accompanied the emperor on a visit to the Baling tomb site, where they stood on the northern slope overlooking the steep descent.
-At this time Lady Shen was following, and the emperor pointed out the Xinfeng road to Lady Shen, saying: "This is the road to Handan."
-He had Lady Shen play the zither, and the emperor leaned on the zither and sang, his intent mournful and sorrowful, then looked back at the assembled ministers and said: "Alas!
-Using northern mountain stone for the outer coffin, with zhuxu to pad the spaces between, and lacquer applied—how could it be moved!"
-Those on left and right all said: "Excellent."
-Shizhi stepped forward and said: "If there is anything desirable within it, though sealed with southern mountain stone there would still be gaps; If there is nothing desirable within it, though without stone coffin, what sorrow again!"
+He accompanied the emperor on a visit to the Baling tomb site, where they stood on the northern slope overlooking the steep descent into the burial mound.
+Lady Shen was in attendance at the time.
+The emperor pointed out the Xinfeng road to her and said, "This is the road to Handan."
+He had Lady Shen play the zither; the emperor himself leaned on the zither and sang, his mood mournful and full of grief.
+He turned to the assembled ministers and said: "Alas!
+With stone from the northern mountains for the outer coffin, ramie padding chopped and packed in, and hemp and lacquer filling the gaps—how could it ever be disturbed!"
+Everyone around him said, "Excellent."
+Shizhi stepped forward and said, "If there is anything inside worth coveting, then even sealing it with the southern mountains would still leave openings; if there is nothing inside worth coveting, then even without a stone coffin, what would there be to grieve over?"
 Emperor Wen praised his words.
 Afterward, he appointed Shizhi as the Commandant of Justice.

 6